gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental build improvements

-#### Relocatable Java tasks

-If you move your whole project on the local disk, tasks like Java compilation, code quality measurements, packaging JARs, WARs and EARs now stay up-to-date.
-This also allows for building your project halfway on CI, then making several copies of it, and then continuing to build it at the new locations.

 #### Java compilation tracks Java version used

 If you change the Java version used to compile your sources, the compile task will now become out-of-date, and the sources will be recompiled.